12 Best Character Reference Letter Samples (Written for Friend)

 Include your personal information

-Your personal information such as name, job title, and mailing address should be included.
-Ensure to use your official name and a valid address.
-Providing personal details is important for identification purposes; the employer will always want to know who exactly is referring the applicant so that the letter’s authenticity can be ascertained.
-Contact details include a phone number, email address, and any other contact information such as LinkedIn URL.
+Your personal information, such as name, job title, and mailing address, should be included.
+Ensure that you use your official name and a valid address.
+Providing personal details is important for identification purposes; the employer will always want to know who exactly is referring to the applicant so that the letter’s authenticity can be ascertained.
+Contact details include a phone number, email address, and any other contact information, such as a LinkedIn URL.

 Jerry Saints,